Important Global Message

 Aviation Life Safety

-The Aviation Life Safety Bureau is responsible for plans reviews, life safety inspections, Certificate of Occupancy inspections, and code compliance efforts for Miami International Airport, Kendall-Tamiami Executive Airport, Opa-locka Airport, Homestead General Aviation Airport and Dade-Collier Training and Transition Airports in Miami-Dade County.
-(This bureau is supervised by the MDFR Fire Prevention Division, which is led by our Fire Marshal).
+The Aviation Life Safety Bureau is responsible for plans reviews, life safety inspections, Certificate of Occupancy inspections and code compliance efforts for Miami International Airport, Kendall-Tamiami Executive Airport, Opa-locka Airport, Homestead General Aviation Airport and Dade-Collier Training and Transition Airports in Miami-Dade County.
+(The bureau is supervised by the MDFR Fire Prevention Division, which is led by our Fire Marshal).

 Training & Safety